OUR PROGRAMS

 Koula Glaros-King | Board Member

-Attorney Koula Glaros King currently serves as a staff attorney with Community Legal Aid in Youngstown.
-Her focus area includes immigration and citizenship representation, Naturalization clinics, Health Education Advocacy and Law (HEAL), and Civil Protection for Domestic Violence.
+Koula recently retired as a staff attorney with Community Legal Aid in Youngstown.
+Her focus area included immigration and citizenship representation, Naturalization clinics, Health Education Advocacy and Law (HEAL), and Civil Protection for Domestic Violence.
 A graduate of Kent State University, she went on to earn her Juris Doctorate from the University of Akron Law School.
 She has served as special counsel to the Ohio Attorney General and has teaching experience at a variety of post-secondary institutions including Southeastern College in Athens Greece teaching Business Law and Ethics, as well as at Kent State University as a Political Science Instructor.
 Attorney King has been involved in many professional and community organizations including the Trumbull County Bar Association, American Immigration Lawyers Association, Justice for Immigrants Council, Human Trafficking Network of Northeast Ohio, League of Women Voters, Trumbull Art Guild, and Friends of Warren Library.
 She is a member of the PanIkarian Brotherhood, the oldest Greek American 501(c)3 medical & scholarship charity.
 Attorney King is a continuing legal education speaker with a primary focus on immigration issues.
 She speaks English and Greek but also has comprehension in Spanish, French, Some German, Italian & Portuguese.
 She has taught Paper Cutting Art at the Susan Jacobs Studio in Cortland and enjoys sailing and gardening.

 IMG_8290